-Since March, we’ve been forced to cancel all of our planned 2020 events.
+Since March, almost a year ago, we’ve been forced to cancel all of our planned events for 2020.
 We’ve adapted to the current situation by, amongst other things, arranging virtual editions of the races which were cancelled, but if we are going to be able to continue to operate, we must look forward.
-Registration is open for the 2021 ASICS Stockholm (together with a few other events) and more events will open up in the future.
-At the same time, based on the information we have right now, we are carrying out an extensive scenario study to plan how we will organise the races, depending on how the situation may be at various points in time next year.
+Based on the information we have right now, we are carrying out an extensive scenario study to plan how we will organise ASICS Stockholm Marathon and our other races, depending on how the situation may be at various points in time during 2021.

 On this page we’re inviting participants to follow this work.
 It’s a living project which will be updated according to where we stand with new knowledge, guidelines and recommendations we must follow.

 On 29 March 2020 a government ban was introduced on public gatherings with more than 50 persons, which, amongst other things, means that all open competitions (such as Marathongruppen’s mass races), assembling 50 or more persons at the same place at the same time, are prohibited.
+The restriction was further tightened on 24 November when the limit was set at a maximum of eight people (which will apply at least until the beginning of 2021).
 The restriction covers the entire competition area, no matter how big it is or how long the course is, which has made it impossible for us and other organisers of mass races to obtain permission for our races.

 We aim to hold ASICS Stockholm Marathon on 5 June 2021, and our two main scenarios are based on that being possible.
 But we still don’t know how the situation will be in the spring, and autumn 2021 is already becoming filled with other events.
 Therefore, we’ve decided now to secure an alternative autumn date.
 The race has not been moved, but if we find ourselves in a situation where we must do so, then 9 October is our reserve date.
 By 31 March at the latest, we will announce if the race has to be moved to the autumn.
 Read more about our various scenarios below.